Graduate student profiles

 CCS postgraduate student profiles

 CCS postgraduate students come from all over the world and from an enormous variety of professional backgrounds to study at the Central Clinical School.
 Many go on after their PhDs to join national and international scientific and medical research groups.
-Here, we profile some of our current students.
+These profiles are from past and present students and provide a great insight into PhD life, while giving some important advice.

 A B C D E F G H I J K L M N O PQR S T U V W X Y Z

-Maha is a PhD student in the Department of Medicine.
-Her supervisors are Dr Steven Petrotos and Prof Richard Boyd, and her research focuses on identifying the immune function of NGR1 in a mouse model of multiple sclerosis.
+Maha successfully completed her PhD in 2016.
+She was a student in the Department of Medicine.
+Her supervisors were Dr Steven Petrotos and Prof Richard Boyd, and her research focused on identifying the immune function of NGR1 in a mouse model of multiple sclerosis.
+This interview was published during Maha's PhD.

 Victoria Berquist began her first year as an intern at Alfred Health in 2017.
 She studied undergraduate medicine at Monash University and in 2015, Victoria undertook a Bachelor of Medical Science (Honours) research year at the Central Clinical School for which she was awarded the Hatem Salem Award for Medical Research Student Excellence.